-Ethnomusicologist and popular music scholar of Brazil and Latin America; Jazz and the African Diaspora; Audiovisual Media; global music industry
+Ethnomusicologist and popular music scholar of Brazil, Latin America, and Luso-Africa; Jazz and the African Diaspora; Audiovisual Media; global music industry

-I teach a variety of courses on global music, popular music, and jazz, including A History of Jazz (MUS 209) and American Popular Music In the Twentieth Century (MUS 276) for the Jazz concentration of the music major.
-Regular electives include Doing Ethnomusicology (MUS 245/345) and Music and the Global Metropolis (MUS 210).
-Prior to joining Wellesley, I taught courses on Music and Religious Ecstasy, Latin American Music, Film Music, Music and Social Protest, History of Electronic Dance Music, and Sound Studies.
-When I develop new courses, I aim to respond to new developments in ethnomusicology and my research as well as student interest.
+I teach a variety of courses on global music, popular music, and jazz, including A History of Jazz (MUS 209) and American Popular Music In the Twentieth Century (MUS 276) for the Jazz and World Music concentration of the music major.
+Regular electives include Intro to Ethnomusicology (MUS 245/345; ANTH 235/335) and Music and the Global Metropolis (MUS 210).
+I am affiliated with Wellesley College’s Latin American Studies program.
+Additionally, I also teach topics that appeal to students interested in anthropology and am open to advising independent projects on the anthropology of music and sound.
+Before Wellesley, I taught courses on Music and Religious Ecstasy, Film Music, Music and Social Protest, History of Electronic Dance Music, and Sound Studies.
+When I develop new courses, I aim to respond to new work in ethnomusicology and my own ongoing research, as well as student interest.

-In addition to academic publications, I also enjoy writing for magazines and blogs aimed at a broader audience.
-These include Sounding Out! and Sounds and Colours as well as public lectures and guest spots on public radio.
+In addition to academic publications, I enjoy contributing to magazines and blogs aimed at a broader audience.
+These include Sounding Out! and Sounds and Colours as well as public lectures and guest spots on public radio and podcasts.